Click "Find Out More" for the current listings of Sheriff and Tax Sales.

 Click "Find Out More" for canceled, postponed, and sold listings of Sheriff and Tax Sales.

-Sheriff Sales and Tax Sales are scheduled for the first and third Thursdays of the month on the dates listed, unless otherwise ordered or announced.
+Tax Sales are scheduled in person for the first and third Thursdays of the month on the dates listed, unless otherwise ordered or announced.
 Sales begin at 10 a.m. on the steps of the Jackson County Courthouse, 226 East Main Street, Jackson, Ohio 45640 rain or shine.
 The legal notifications of sales are posted in the The Telegram and updated on this website.

 NOTE: ALL sales can be canceled at any time during the sale process without notice.
 All updates on sales will be posted on this site, as they are received.

 REMOTE BIDS: ONLY Attorneys can submit remote bids on property sales.
-Attorneys wishing to submit bis should email: firstname.lastname@example.org OR fax them to 740-286-5635.
-ALL BIDS MUST BE RECEIVED BY 4 p.m.
-ON THE DAY BEFORE THE SALE.
+Attorneys wishing to submit bids: Link: https://jackson.sheriffsaleauction.ohio.gov/

 Sales offered by the Sheriff are operated under the doctrine of Caveat Emptor.